 It is so delicious straight up; however; here are a few serving suggestions for you:

-- Add a spoonful of this gluten-free Graham Cracker Crumble topping, so good!
+- Add a spoonful of this gluten-free Graham Cracker Crumble topping; so good!
+See how I used them in my Fall Charcuterie Breakfast Grazing Board (pictured below).

 - Stir in a little homemade apple butter and fall will burst forth!